Delayed interactions in the noisy voter model through the periodic polling mechanism: Stationary poll outcome distributions

 \section{Stationary poll outcome distributions}

-As previously discussed the outcome of the next poll $A_{k+1}$ for an arbitrary polling interval $\tau$ depends on the last announced poll outcome $A_{k-1}$ and the system state at the start of the polling period $X\left(k\tau\right)$, which corresponds to $A_{k}$.
-Consequently, the model behaves as a second-order Markov chain.
-As was discussed in the previous section, it can be reduced to the first-order Markov chain.
-Determining eigenvectors and eigenvalues of the associated transition matrix yields the temporal evolution of the poll outcome distribution and also the exact stationary poll outcome distribution.
-However, the analytical solution of this eigenproblem is elusive, necessitating a numerical approach.
-Due to the time-consuming nature of the numerical solution of the eigenproblem, it is only practical for small $N$.
-Although we are unable to obtain analytical results for arbitrary $\tau$ and $N$, we can gain some insights about the poll outcome distributions by considering extremely small or large $\tau$.
+As discussed in the previous section, the outcome of the next poll $A_{k+1}$ for an arbitrary polling interval $\tau$ depends on the last announced poll outcome $A_{k-1}$ and the system state at the start of the polling period $X\left(k\tau\right)$, which corresponds to $A_{k}$.
+Namely, the model behaves as a second-order Markov chain, yet it can be reduced to the first-order Markov chain for finite $N$.
+Determining eigenvectors and eigenvalues of the associated transition matrix yields the complete information about the evolution of the poll outcome distribution and also the exact stationary poll outcome distribution.
+However, an analytical solution of the eigenproblem is elusive, necessitating a numerical approach.
+The numerical solution of the eigenproblem is somewhat time-consuming and is only practical for small $N$.
+Alternatively, we can explore other approaches to derive analytical approximations for stationary poll outcome distributions.
+This objective drives the focus of this section.